Anna Heringer

 “Heating with concrete, cooling with clay” (l-r): moderator Andreas Ruby with speakers Martin Rauch, Anna Heringer, Mike Schlaich and Frank Barkow.

-Last updated: November 19, 2021 Laufen, Germany
+Last updated: March 24, 2024 Laufen, Germany

 The Chair was created in 1998 at the initiative of UNESCO.
-It is managed by the Research Unit-LABEX AE & CC and CRAterre-ENSAG laboratory, as a center of excellence, in the Grenoble’s School of Architecture (ENSAG).
+It is managed by the Research Unit-LABEX AE & CC and CRAterre-ENSAG laboratory, as a center of excellence, in the Grenoble School of Architecture (ENSAG).
 It aims to accelerate the dissemination of scientific and technical know-how on earthen architecture within the international community in two areas: environment and World Heritage and, also in environment, human settlements, and housing.

 Anna Heringer is also an architect and Visiting Professor at the Technical University Vienna, Austria (2016-) with research focus on architecture in its socio-cultural context.